Energy's Latest Buzzword: Microgrid

 But with efforts like the SPIDERS Microgrid Project in place, and considering how microgrid efforts are still in a development stage nationwide, the potential for progress with microgrids is favorable.
 Secretary of the Navy Ray Mabus concurs, “There is clear and compelling evidence that the efforts the Navy is making to use energy more efficiently will improve national security, will save money and save lives.”

-Subscribe to his energy news feed to keep up to date with current happenings in the energy industry relating to demand response, energy procurement, green energy technology, renewable energy news and much more.
-He can be found on Twitter and Google+
+Subscribe to Kris's energy news feed to keep up to date with current happenings in the energy industry relating to demand response, energy procurement, green energy technology, renewable energy news and much more.
+Follow Kris on Twitter and Google+

 Other Posts by Kristopher Settle